 - Salary and bonuses

-Keep in mind that the W-2 is only sent to “full-time” employees.
+Keep in mind that the W-2 is only sent to “full-time” and “part-time” employees being paid through a companies payroll system.

-Any business or individual that pays an independent contractor more than $600 in the calendar year is responsible for sending the contractor a completed 1099 form.
-A copy will also get sent to the IRS for their records.
+Any business or individual that pays an independent contractor or an LLC more than $600 in the calendar year is responsible for sending the contractor a completed 1099 form.
+A copy will also get sent to the IRS, so they know how much the contractor was paid.

-From the independent contractor’s lens, you will be receiving a 1099 for each of the clients they worked for.
+From the independent contractor’s lens, you will be receiving a 1099 from each of the clients you worked for.
 You will then need to use the sum total of your 1099s to calculate your total income.

 Employee Vs. Contractor

-This section will cover what exactly classifies someone as a W2 employee and what classifies someone as a 1099 contractor.
+This section will cover what might classify someone as a W2 employee and what classifies someone as a 1099 contractor.

-Finally, type of relationship describes how a business interacts with its workers.
+Finally, the type of relationship describes how a business interacts with its workers.
 If a worker provides services that are related to the business’ core work, the IRS will likely view them as a W-2 worker.
-Similarly, if someone receives sick days and health insurance, they are likely to be classified as an employee.
+But if the company does photography and the provider does plumbing, then it’s a clear distinction.

 As a quick run-down, W-2 employees usually: